The best substitutes for Chinkiang Vinegar are Rice Vinegar, Apple Cider Vinegar, Balsamic Vinegar, Red Wine Vinegar, and White Wine Vinegar.

 2 - Apple Cider Vinegar

-Apple cider vinegar has become a popular health ingredient of late, and for a good reason.
+Apple cider vinegar has become a popular health ingredient of late, and for a good reason - also consider apple jelly substitute ideas for sweet spreads when a fruitier swap is wanted.

 Its tangy flavor is familiar yet distinctive; many use it to add height and complexity to dishes.